basilesimon/bsfr/content/weeknotes/weeknotes-55.md

 ---
 date: "2021-10-15T00:00:00Z"

-published: true
-title: 'Very, very part-time - weeknotes #55'
+title: "Very, very part-time - weeknotes #55"
 ---

 Second week of introductions to the new childcare centre.
 Fortunately, it's moving in the right direction – excellent news since in the meantime, I'm working very very part-time.